 The purpose of the NAWMP Birdwatcher survey included: 1) identifying the key attributes important to birding experiences; 2) assessing the knowledge, preferences, levels of use and support for waterfowl and wetlands conservation; 3) assessing importance of ecological goods and services provided by wetlands; 4) assessing decisions to participate in birdwatching and level of identity as birdwatcher, hunter and conservationist; and 5) examining the social, political, economic and human capital capacity for conserving waterfowl and wetlands.

-The Flyway Reports are available below, and a survey highlights/preliminary results PowerPoint from the FoW2 Workshop can be found here.
+The National Report is completed and available below along with the Flyway Reports, and a survey highlights/preliminary results PowerPoint from the FoW2 Workshop can be found here.